UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Oakley Pankratz/README.md

 I completed learning CSS and Tailwind, as planned.
 I still need more practice with the texh stack, but I'm strong enough that I can begin to work with the team to write some code.
 This wil provide me the extra practice I need.
 I created the following page to demonstrate that I have learnt CSS and Tailwind.

 ![alt text](SimpleBullsEyeWithTailwind.png)

+Filling out sample bubble sheets took some time I had budgeted for other issues.
+This explains why I have not completed all of the tasks which I had planned on completing.

 ### Next Cycle Goals:
 * #1: finnish the footer component by styling it with Tailwind.